reidhaegele/poke-firebase/README.md

 It should now be able to fetch a random Pokémon from the PokéAPI and display its sprite image.
 Be sure to hit the "new" button a few times to try it out.
 Next, we will add the guessing and checking functionality.

 #### Guess and Check Functionality
-Back in the `app.component.ts` file, initialize three new variables:
+Back in the `app.component.ts` file, initialize three new variables in `export class AppComponent`:
 ```ts
   guessed = false;
   correct = false;
   guess = "";
 ```
-Add a guess function:
+Add a guess function under your variables in `export class AppComponent`:
 ```ts
   guessPoke(poke: string) {
     this.guessed = true
     this.correct = this.guess.toLowerCase() === poke
   }
 ```
-And add an onKey function:
+And add an onKey function in `export class AppComponent`:
 ```ts
 onKey(event: any) {this.guess = event.target.value;}
 ```
-Finally, modify the existing fetchPoke function to reset those variables each time a new Pokémon is fetched:
+Finally, modify the existing fetchPoke function in `export class AppComponent` to reset those variables each time a new Pokémon is fetched:
 ```ts
 fetchPoke(): void {
     this.guess = ""